 Also read: The story of Dilkusha Kothi in Lucknow

-Kaleem Ullah Khan is famous not only in Malihabad or Lucknow but also beyond.
-Thanks to his unprecedented contribution to mango farming and horticulture, he has been awarded the honour of Padma Shree by Indian government.
-He is also known as the ‘Father of mango Grafting’.
+Haji Kaleem Ullah Khan is famous not only in Malihabad or Lucknow but also beyond.
+Thanks to his unprecedented contribution to mango farming and horticulture, he has been awarded the honor of Padma Shree by Indian government.
+He is also known as the ‘Father of mango Grafting’ in India or the Mango man of India.
 His famous mango tree which grows more than 300 varieties of mangoes in one tree draws travelers and notable personalities and scientists from across the world.

 Also read: Story of Begum Samru of Sardhana in Meerut

 Having been born and brought up in various cities of Uttar Pradesh, one of the largest and most populated states of North India, I have been surrounded by mango zealots all my life.
 Almost all of my family members are mango fanatics.
 I was an aberration when I was a child.